Community Democrats of Ireland

-The Community Democrats of Ireland were a minor political party in Ireland, formed in 1979.
-It was founded with the express purpose of contesting European Parliament elections in Ireland, of which the 1979 European Parliament elections were the first-ever held in Ireland.
-Promoted as an explicitly Liberal party, it was also promoted as the Irish affiliate of the Alliance of Liberals and Democrats for Europe Party, then known as the Federation of Liberal and Democrat Parties in Europe.
+The Community Democrats of Ireland was a minor political party in Ireland, formed in 1979.
+It was founded to contest the European Parliament elections, of which the 1979 European Parliament election was the first held.
+Promoted as an explicitly Liberal party, it was promoted as the Irish affiliate of the European Liberals and Democrats.

 Candidates

 The party touted that it was approaching a number of non-affiliated politicians in Ireland to run under its banner, such as Seán Dublin Bay Rockall Loftus, Rita Childers and Noel Browne.
-However ultimately none of these figures committed to running the party by the day of elections, damaging the party's credibility.
+However ultimately none of these figures committed to running for the party by the day of elections, damaging the party's credibility.
 Seán Dublin Bay Rockall Loftus's flirtation with the Community Democrats of Ireland caused much consternation with another political group he was already affiliated with; the "Community Group" who contested local elections in Dublin as Independents but who worked together as an organisation.
 The Community Group accused Loftus of breaking their constitution by joining the CDI.
 It was perhaps this rocking of the boat that quickly saw Loftus back away from the CDI.
 While he did contest both the local and European elections that year, he contested both under the banner of an being Independent.

 The expectation of the Community Democrats of securing Noel Browne to their party might have been misplaced given that Browne was in the midst of getting his own new political party, the Socialist Labour Party, up and running.